daledavies/jump/README.md

 To use your own background images just copy them to the `/backgrounds/` directory, Jump will pick up on them automatically ans show a random image every time the page loads.

 If instead you want to use Unsplash for random background images add an Unsplash API key to `config.php` or pass the `UNSPLASHAPIKEY ` environment variable to the Docker container.
 You can provide a comma separated list of collection ID's using the `unsplashcollections` option in `config.php` or by passing them to the Docker container via the `UNSPLASHCOLLECTIONS` environment variable.

+### Favicon

+After mapping the `favicon` directory as shown in the Docker Compose or Docker examples above, replace the default `icon.png` file with whatever PNG icon image you want (ensuring that the filename is always `icon.png`).

 ## Development